 |Spring/Fall||50° to 70°+||0° to 20°+|

-In addition to clothes, books and other essentials, consider bringing the following items for your stay in the US: extra eyeglasses or contact lenses, medications (in clearly labeled containers), photos, traditional clothing, addresses of friends and family, phone numbers of contact people in the US, compact items that will help your residence feel like home.
+In addition to clothes and other essentials, you should also consider bringing the following items for your stay in the US: extra eyeglasses or contact lenses, medications (in clearly labeled containers), photos, traditional clothing/dress, contact information for friends and family at home or in the US, and compact items that will help your residence feel like home.
 Check with your airline regarding luggage weight and security measures or consult the Transportation Security Administration.
-Remember: Do not pack your immigration documents in checked luggage.
+Remember: DO NOT pack your immigration documents in checked luggage.

-You should have available a small amount ($100-$300) of US currency ($1 and $5 bills) and coins.
+You should have a small amount of US currency ($1, $5, $10, and $20 bills in the amount of $100 to $300 dollars) and coins available upon your arrival into the US.
 These funds will be used for your arrival expenses such as taxis, meals, books, supplies, and other personal needs.
 For your protection, it is best to not carry any large sums of money on your person or in your luggage.

-If you have major credit cards bring them.
-Since you have no credit history in the US, initially it will be difficult or even impossible to obtain a credit card even if you have a credit card in your home country.
+If you have major credit cards, you should bring them with you to the US.
+Since you have no credit history in the US, it can be difficult or even impossible to obtain a US credit card even if you have credit cards from your home country.

 Airport Currency Exchange

-While it may be more convenient to buy US dollars in your home country, limited buy/sell currency exchange is available at Travelex Worldwide Money located in the Pittsburgh International Airport on the Landside Transit Level (open from 7:00 am to 9:00 pm) and the International Arrivals Level (open from 11:00 am to 4:00 pm).
+While it may be more convenient to buy US dollars in your home country, limited buy/sell currency exchange is available at Travelex Worldwide Money located in the Pittsburgh International Airport on the Landside Transit Level (open from 6:00 am to 8:00 pm) and the International Arrivals Level (open from 11:00 am to 4:00 pm).
 They are open every day and offer additional services of faxing and international calling cards.
 Ask airport personnel for directions to their offices.
-You can contact them by phone at 412-472-5151.

 Sending Packages to Carnegie Mellon

-Until you know your new address, you may have your letters and packages sent to:
+Until you know your new US address, you may have your letters and packages sent to:

 Carnegie Mellon University, International Student